googleapis/java-storage/README.md

 You'll need to obtain the `google-cloud-storage` library.
 See the [Quickstart](#quickstart) section to add `google-cloud-storage` as a dependency in your code.

-## About Google Cloud Storage
+## About Cloud Storage

-[Google Cloud Storage][product-docs] is a durable and highly available object storage service.
+[Cloud Storage][product-docs] is a durable and highly available object storage service.
 Google Cloud Storage is almost infinitely scalable and guarantees consistency: when a write succeeds, the latest copy of the object will be returned to any GET, globally.

-See the [Google Cloud Storage client library docs][javadocs] to learn how to use this Google Cloud Storage Client Library.
+See the [Cloud Storage client library docs][javadocs] to learn how to use this Cloud Storage Client Library.

 #### Creating an authorized service object